Club Newsletter poll

 Sport England Clubmark is a cross sport accreditation programme for clubs with junior sections.
 By gaining Clubmark accreditation, your club can prove to members, potential members, parents and schools that you offer a quality environment for young people to develop their sporting skills.

-In 2005, Suffolk Sport was one of two counties to pilot a new scheme that enabled County Sports Partnerships to accredit sports clubs through their own licensing process.
+In 2005, Active Suffolk was one of two counties to pilot a new scheme that enabled Active Partnerships to accredit sports clubs through their own licensing process.
 This has allowed a variety of sport clubs whose NGB does not offer Clubmark, the ability to gain accreditation to show that they meet all the criteria set out by Clubmark.

-Anyone that is from a Clubmark accredited club / or equivalent i.e. Swim 21, can attend any Suffolk Sport Workshop in the Coach Education Program at a heavily reduced cost.
-Have a look at a full list of the workshops offered through the Suffolk Sport Coach Education Programme.
+Anyone that is from a Clubmark accredited club / or equivalent i.e. Swim 21, can attend any Active Suffolk Workshop in the Workforce Education Program at a heavily reduced cost.
+Have a look at a full list of the workshops offered through the Active Suffolk Workforce Education Programme.

 As we are sure you are already aware, child protection is a very important issue within sport.
 All sports clubs should adopt a Child Protection Policy, which outlines what they will do to ensure the safety and welfare of junior members.
 Suffolk Sport has produced 'Implementing a Child Protection Policy - A Guide for Sports Clubs' (below), which provides advice about putting your policy into practice.
 It also includes a sample policy if your club doesn't already have one.